skip to main content

 You can pause either of the above plans at any time, and Starlink will prorate charges if you pause or restart mid-month.
 It’s an awesome perk because it means you can use your Mini receiver whenever you need it and store it without fees whenever you don’t.

-Should you get the Starlink Mini?
+Should you get the Roam 50GB?

 Anyone who needs backup internet in emergencies